svigerske/trac-to-github/migration-from-trac-to-Git**b.md

   - Create a GitHub fork and copy its URL
   - Add a remote named `github-USERNAME`

+- Instead of opening a Trac ticket:

+  - Open an Issue on GitHub.
+Preview of Issues (converted from Trac): https://github.com/dimpase/trac_to_gh/issues?q=
+  - Trac "Components" (such as "basic arithmetic") are mapped to "Labels"
+  - Bug/Enhancement is mapped to "Labels"

 - Instead of pushing a git branch to a Trac ticket:

   - Push the branch to the remote named `github-USERNAME`